collective/collective.dancing/docs/README.txt

 ======

 Developing software as Open Source can be a thankless task sometimes.
-Please consider posting to the `mailing list`_ describing any successes or problems you have with the software.
-It's the only way we can ever know if S&D is working correctly for you.
+If you're a happy user of Singing & Dancing, and you'd like to show your appreciation, you might want to `donate via PayPal`_.

-If you'd like to contribute in a more concrete way, you can `donate via PayPal`_.
+There's other ways to contribute to the project if you're not a developer; one is to post a message to the `mailing list`_ describing any successes or problems that you have with the software.
+That's the only way we can know if S&D is working correctly for you.
+Another is to add a screenshot to the `sites using S&D`_.

 Developers
 ==========